Harar City FC

-Harar City Football Club (Amharic: ሀረር ከተማ እግር ኳስ ክለብ) is a professional Ethiopian football club based in Harar.
+Harar City Football Club (Amharic: ሐረር ከተማ እግር ኳስ ክለብ) is a professional Ethiopian football club based in Harar.
 They are a member of the Ethiopian Football Federation and play in the Ethiopian First League, the third division of Ethiopian football.

 History

 The club was founded and originally operated by Harar Brewary as Harar Beer F.C.
-The club enjoyed a 12 year stay in the Ethiopian Premier League before being relegated after the 2013-14 season.
+The club enjoyed a 12-year stay in the Ethiopian Premier League before being relegated after the 2013-14 season.

 In 2014, the club was sold by the brewery to local investors and subsequently had its name changed to Harar City F.C.

 Stadium

 The club currently plays its home matches at Harar Stadium, although it may be replaced by Aw Abadir Stadium.
 The new stadium is currently unfinished, but is scheduled to be completed in 2023, according to Harari Region president Ordin Bedri.

 Academy

 The club previously had U17 team that produced such players as Abubeker Nassir.